atomix/atomix/README.md

 In order to use Netty protocols, you must add the `copycat-netty` project as a dependency.
-Once the `copycat-netty` library is available on your classpath, CopyCat will automatically find the Netty `tcp` protocol.
+Once the `copycat-netty` library is available on your classpath, Copycat will automatically find the Netty `tcp` protocol.

 ```java
 ClusterConfig cluster = new ClusterConfig("tcp://localhost:1234");